romanz/electrs/doc/install.md

 sudo mount --rbind /dev debootstrap-buster/dev
 ```

-If you have checked out the electrs git reposity somewhere already and don't want to have a duplicate copy inside the debootstrap working directory, just mount bind the exiting directory into the chroot:
+If you have checked out the electrs git repository somewhere already and don't want to have a duplicate copy inside the debootstrap working directory, just mount bind the exiting directory into the chroot:
 ```
 sudo mkdir -p debootstrap-buster/mnt/electrs sudo mount --rbind ./electrs debootstrap-buster/mnt/electrs